ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Traditional volume profiles
 {: #block-storage-gen1-profiles}

-When you create a {{site.data.keyword.block_storage_is_short}} volume in your availability zone, you can use 3 different tiered profiles with predefined IOPS levels.
+When you create a {{site.data.keyword.block_storage_is_short}} volume in your availability zone, you can use three different tiered profiles with predefined IOPS levels.
 Or you can select a custom profile and define your own IOPS level based on the volume capacity.
 All profiles are backed by solid-state drives (SSDs).

 For more information, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).

-You can migrate your volume from a traditional volume profile to the SSD Defined Performance profile in the console, from the CLI, with the API, or Terraform.
+You can migrate your volume from a traditional volume profile to the allowlisted SSD Defined Performance profile.
 For more information, see [Migrating block storage volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration).
-{: tip}
+{: tip}A {{site.data.keyword.block_storage_is_short}} data volume can be attached to one compute resource at a time.

 ## Securing your data
 {: #bs-data-security}

-{{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
-The following section provides information about access control, data encryption, configuration management, and auditing options that are available for your storage volumes.
+Security-specific tools and features are available to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
+The following topics cover access control, data encryption, configuration management, and auditing options for your storage volumes.

 ### IAM roles for creating and managing volumes
 {: #block-storage-vpc-iam}

-{{site.data.keyword.block_storage_is_short}} require IAM permissions for role-based access control.
+{{site.data.keyword.block_storage_is_short}} requires IAM permissions for role-based access control.
 Depending on your assigned role, you can create and manage volumes.
-For more information, see [IAM roles and actions for Block Storage for VPC](/docs/iam?topic=iam-iam-service-roles-actions#is.volume-roles).
+For more information, see [IAM roles and actions for Block Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.volume-roles).

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
-For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/iam?topic=iam-iamoverview).
+For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}

 ### IAM service-to-service authorizations